khusmann/interlacer/README.md

 When `interlacer.print_validation = FALSE`, you will need to be extra careful during mutations, because if you create an invalid state you won’t get a warning!

+## Acknowledgements

+The development of this software was supported, in whole or in part, by the Institute of Education Sciences, U.S. Department of Education, through Grant R305A170047 to The Pennsylvania State University.
+The opinions expressed are those of the authors and do not represent the views of the Institute or the U.S. Department of Education.